-Theatre Arts is thrilled to report that after many years bemoaning the state of Burbank Auditorium in this document, that now this dear old WPAbuilt matron is getting a full remodel and addition of a Studio Theatre.
-Construction is to begin August 2017!
+Theatre Arts is thrilled to report that after many years bemoaning the state of Burbank Auditorium in this document, that now this dear old WPA-built matron is getting a full remodel and addition of a Studio Theatre.
+Construction is anticipated to be completed June 2019!
 Theatre Arts is extremely grateful to the district for putting this project first and for demonstrating its commitment to the performing arts.

-Theatre Arts will be in swing space for the next two years: specially designed portables (the Lark Temporaries), the former house in the Eliot/Amory parking lot (for the scene and properties shop), and Newman Auditorium and Maria Carrillo High School for performances.
+Theatre Arts is in spring space for the two-year remodel: specially designed portables (the Lark Temporaries), the former house in the Eliot/Amory parking lot (for the scene and properties shop), and Newman Auditorium and Maria Carrillo High School for performances.